GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 In devices with multiple modems, each modem has its own IMEI.
 In the case of a shared modem serving several SIM cards, a single IMEI is used for all connections.

 The GL.iNet GL-E750V2 Mudi has a single modem — the Quectel EM060K-GL — and therefore a single IMEI number.
-The GemiGuard Mirage software is designed to randomise the IMEI when a new SIM card is installed.
+On the Mudi V2, GemiGuard Mirage randomizes this IMEI on demand via the device’s physical toggle switch.

 Mirage tiers by device:

-Mirage Pro — automated IMEI randomisation via a physical switch (an event, not a timed cycle), plus all Mirage features:
+Mirage Pro — IMEI randomization on demand via the Mudi V2’s physical toggle switch, plus all Mirage features:

 - Mudi V2 (GL-E750V2)

-Mirage — DNS encryption, log wiping, removal of Wi-Fi client history, MAC and BSSID randomisation:
+Mirage — DNS encryption, log wiping, removal of Wi-Fi client history, MAC and BSSID randomization:

 - Flint 3 (GL-BE9300)